IvanFan/skilltree/system-design/write-a-crawler.md

 Where is socket? between application, session, presentation layer and transport layer network layer, data link layer

+For the crawler:

+list crawler:  get latest data list

+data crawler

+a better way is to design a scheduler and crawler will be passed into different config

 what is GFS, big table, map reduce

 find the top10 frequent keywords /mean number with map reduce